charmoniumQ/PROBE/docs/benchmark_suite/README.md

 We evaluate these methods based on cross-validated root mean square-error (RMSE).
 Mean *square* error (MSE) is preferable to mean *absolute* error (MAE) because it punishes outliers more.
 Imagine a benchmark suite that minimizes MAE and another that minimizes MSE.
-The MAE-minizing suite one might be very accurate for most provenance systems, but egregiously wrong for a few; a MSE-minizing suite may be "more wrong" on average, but the worst-case wouldn't be as bad as the MAE one.
+The MAE-minizing suite one might be very accurate for most provenance collectors, but egregiously wrong for a few; a MSE-minizing suite may be "more wrong" on average, but the worst-case wouldn't be as bad as the MAE one.
-As such, an MSE subset would be more practically useful for future publictions to benchmark their new provenance systems.
+As such, an MSE subset would be more practically useful for future publictions to benchmark their new provenance collectors.

 We score the model on its ability to predict the logarithm of the ratio between a program running in provenance-generating and native systems.
 We use a ratio rather than the absolute difference because the runtimes of various benchmark spans multiple orders of magnitude.